powa-team/powa/INSTALL.md

 ```

-Create a PoWA database and create requires extensions
+Create a PoWA database and create required extensions
 -----------------------------------------------------

 First, connect to PostgreSQL as administrator :